 Other Fiction Prize authors also published debuts last year, and also saw great success.
 Laura Marshall’s Friend Request was a Sunday Times Top 10 List bestseller, and a number one eBook bestseller; it was also shortlisted for the Bath Novel Award.
 Emily Midorikawa’s A Secret Sisterhood (written with Emma Claire Sweeney) was widely acclaimed, with a foreword by Margaret Atwood.
 Frances Maynard’s The Seven Imperfect Rules of Elvira Carr was equally well-received.
 It was also shortlisted for the 2016 Mslexia First Novel Competition, and a runner-up in the 2014 Good Housekeeping First Novel Award.

 So far this year, Fiction Prize authors Claire Askew and Kelleigh Greenberg-Jephcott have had their own success stories.
 Claire’s August debut All the Hidden Truths was named The Times’ September Book of the Month; Kelleigh’s Swan Song was pre-empted by Hutchinson in a six-figure deal.
 Swan Song was published by Penguin Random House/Hutchinson in July 2018 and has since won many accolades including winning the 2015 Bridport Prize and being named one of The Times' Books of the Year 2018.
 It was longlisted for the Women's Prize in April 2019 and the rights to Swan Song have been sold for television to Balloon Entertainment (Skins, Clique), with Kelleigh adapting the novel as a limited series.
 Laura Marshall has published a second novel this year too, Three Little Lies which was also widely acclaimed and an iBooks' Book of the Month.

-This year’s success for Fiction Prize authors isn’t over yet.
+Last year’s success for Fiction Prize authors isn’t over yet.
 Lesley Sanderson’s The Orchid Girls will be published this November, and is already highly anticipated.
-Sara Collins’ debut, The Confessions of Frannie Langton, is set to be a lead title in the UK and the US next spring.
+Sara Collins’ debut, The Confessions of Frannie Langton, is proving to be a lead title in the UK and the US.